-Maksymilian Kolbe, waxwork dummy, Polonia Wax Museum, Krakow.
-Maksymilian Kolbe was a Franciscan Friar who, according to museum description, ‘volunteered to die instead of a stranger in the German death camp Auschwitz on 14th August 1941.’
+Maksymilian Kolbe, Polonia Waxwork Museum, Krakow.
+Maksymilian ‘volunteered to die in place of a stranger at the German death camp Auschwitz on 14th August 1941.’
 (This is the only reference to the Holocaust in the museum)

 Judy Josephs and Rose Lipszyc, Survivors of the Lublin Ghetto

-Polish people greeting the Jews (with home-made Cholah) ~ Belzec Memorial Museum
+Polish family greeting visiting Jews (with home baked cholla), Belzec Memorial Museum (former death camp)

 Krzysztof Banach, Exhibition Curator, Majdanek Museum

-Emil Majuk, Brama Grodzka Theatre ~ co-founder of the Shtetl Routes Guidebook & On-line Map
+Emil Majuk, Brama Grodzka Teatr NN ~ co-founder of the Shtetl Routes Guidebook & On-line Map

-Szymon, an artist whose studio is on Lubertowska Street, the edge of the former Jewish Quarter, Lublin.
-Szymon is working on a project titled ‘Forgetting the Holocaust in order to Remember.’
+Szymon, in his studio on Lubertowska Street, the edge of the former Jewish Quarter, Lublin.

 Oscar Schindler’s Desk, Schindler Enamel Factory Museum

 22 Heltmana Street, Krakow – former home of Amon Goth, camp Commandant, Plaszow Concentration Camp (made notorious by Steven Spielberg’s film Schindler’s List)

-Photographs of the interior of 22 Heltmana Street.
+Photographs of the interior of 22 Heltmana Street (visiting German teachers)

-Boys hanging out at the Lublin Quarry, in front of film set ruins for Steven Spielberg’s film Schindler’s List (preparing to make a film.
+Boys at the Lublin Quarry, in front of film set ruins for Steven Spielberg’s film Schindler’s List (preparing to make a film).

-The walk to the Umschlagplatz in Lublin follows the route that the Jews marched out of the ghetto, the last stage before their deportation to the death camps
+The walk to the Umschlagplatz in Lublin, following the route that the Jews were marched out of the ghetto, the last stage before their deportation to the death camps

 Bilgoraj Wooden Synagogue, a reconstruction of the Great synagogue of Wolna